PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/test/EFCore.MySql.IntegrationTests/README.md

 **Configuring the Database**

 1. Configure your MySQL database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.
-2. Run the `scripts/rebuild.ps1` script on Linux or Windows to rebuild all migrations.
+2. Run the `scripts/rebuild.ps1` PowerShell script on Linux or Windows to rebuild all migrations (for installing PowerShell, see [Install PowerShell on Windows, Linux, and macOS](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell)).
 Any time you make changes to the database models, run the rebuild script again.

-PS* - To install powershell read [this](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) .

 **Running Integration Tests**